 The quick reference allows the recipient to make a quick decision before actually accepting the shipment.
-They do not have immediate concern about when and where temperatures may have been exceeded.
 The purchasing group and manufacturer have a true need to know this detailed information so they can identify why it happened and put corrective actions in place to ensure it does not happen again.

 When using an electronic temperature device, WHO has minimum standards that should be met.
 These include but aren’t limited to – the ability to start and stop a device, an initial delay in start, history functionality to provide data, an LCD screen to provide visual display and alarm capabilities.
 Each electronic device must be attached to a card explaining how to use the device, how to stop and read the device and what to do with the shipment dependent on the what the device displays.

 WHO has strict guidelines around route and arrival dates to also ensure the vaccines stay safe and effective.
 Vaccines should travel by direct route whenever possible.
 However, if they can’t ship direct, they must go through an airport with cold storage facilities and a temperate climate.
 The time to reach the final destination must be 48 hours or less, unless otherwise agreed to by UNICEF or other agencies.
 In addition, accurate cold-chain procedures must be followed, meaning all vaccines must be kept in temperature-controlled environment throughout the shipment process.